emmanueljs1/nbe/Soundness.lagda.md

     suc · ↓ᵀᵧ a
   ∎
   where
-    -- For this case, we additionally need a lemma showing -- that if a term of type nat is definitionally
-    -- equal to an object a of type ℕ̂ (i.e. a natural -- with embedded liftable neutrals), then it is
-    -- definitionally equal to the reification of
-    -- the object a.
-We can prove this by induction
-    -- on a
     ==ℕ̂→==↓ᵀ : ∀ {Γ : SystemT.Γ} {n : Γ ⊢ nat} {a : ⟦ nat ⟧}
              → n ==ℕ̂ a
                ----------